wp-plugins/waterwoo-pdf/readme.txt

 * Dynamic customer data inputs (customer first name, last name, and email)
 * Choice of font face, color, size and placement (horizontal line of text anywhere on the page).

-**Premium version (coming soon):**
+**Premium version:**

 [WaterWoo Premium](http://cap.little-package.com/shop/waterwoo-pdf-premium "WaterWoo PDF Premium Version") offers these helpful extra features for $45:

+* Supports all versions of Adobe PDF (through 1.7)
 * Rotatable transparent page overlay watermark, apart from footer watermark (two watermark locations!)
-* Additional font faces and text formatting options, such as font color and style (bold, italics)
+* Additional text formatting options, such as font color and style (bold, italics)
 * Additional dynamic customer data input (telephone number)
 * Begin watermark on selected page of PDF document (to avoid watermarking a cover page, for example)
-* Password protect and/or encrypt PDF files
+* Optionally password protect and/or encrypt PDF files
+* Optionally prevent copying, annotating, or modifying of your PDF files
 * Test watermark and/or manually watermark a file on the fly

 **Planned Premium Features**

+* Additional font faces
 * Additional dynamic customer data input (customer address)
 * Different watermarks for different files
 * Watermark with images (transparency)